 Lawrence Sager is one of the nation's preeminent constitutional theorists and scholars.
 Professor Sager came to Texas from New York University School of Law, where he was the Robert B. McKay Professor and Co-Founder of the Program in Law, Philosophy & Social Theory.
 He has also taught at Harvard, Princeton, Boston University, UCLA, and the University of Michigan.
-Dean Sager is the author or co-author of dozens of articles, many now classics in the canon of legal scholarship.
+Professor Sager is the author or co-author of dozens of articles, many now classics in the canon of legal scholarship.
 Sager is the author of two books: Justice in Plainclothes: a Theory of American Constitutional Practice (Yale Univ.
 Press), and Religious Freedom and the Constitution (co-authored with Christopher Eisgruber) (Harvard Univ.
 Press).

 - Congress's Authority to Enact the Violence Against Women Act: One More Pass at the Missing Argument, 121 Yale Law Journal Online 629 (2012).